Contributing#

 git clone git@github.com:<user>/<repository-name>.git

-For example, clone the PyMAPDL project with:
+For example, clone the PyMAPDL project with this command:

-git clone git@github.com:pyansys/pymapdl.git
+git clone git@github.com:ansys/pymapdl.git

-Install in editable mode#
+Install a library in editable mode#

 To install a Python library in editable mode: